 Creating the Color Change

 While Vegared is a popular blend, most customers find that a custom blend works best to differentiate their product or achieve the right ‘raw’ shade.
-To do this, additional natural colors, such as beta-carotene or Amaize® red, can be included with the beet and caramel to help shade the raw burger to the exact look that you envision.
-In the image below, you can see the addition of an anthocyanin added some purple tones to the raw burger and additional dark brown color to the finished cooked product.
+To do this, additional natural colours, such as beta-carotene or Amaize® red, can be included with the beet and caramel to help shade the raw burger to the exact look that you envision.
+In the image below, you can see the addition of an anthocyanin added some purple tones to the raw burger and additional dark brown colour to the finished cooked product.

 Custom blend in "raw" burger (left) and custom blend in "cooked" burger (right).